What is polio?

 Symptoms of polio vary in their severity.
 Most affected people have no symptoms at all.
 This is called an inapparent infection.
 The other types of polio are abortive, nonparalytic, and paralytic.

-The following are the most common symptoms of polios.
-However, each person may experience symptoms differently.
+The following are the most common symptoms of polio.
+But each person may have different symptoms.

-Abortive polio is a mild and short course of the disease with one or more of the following symptoms:
+Abortive polio is a mild and short course of the disease with 1 or more of these symptoms: